-Using the selectbox in the sidebar you can switch between the different pages.
+Using the selectbox in the sidebar, you can switch between pages.

 1. Needed files

-First, you need to add some files that allow Heroku to install the needed requirements and run the application.
+First, you need to add some files that allow Heroku to install the necessary requirements and run the application.

 The requirements file should look something like the following:

 Using the setup.sh and Procfile files, you can tell Heroku the needed commands for starting the application.